sasigulipalli/IDENTIFY-AADHAR-PAN-AND-EXTRACT-DETAILS-FROM-AADHAR-PAN-CARD/README.md

 USAGE :

-1. DOwnload the folder and make sure aadhar_read.py and pan_read.py are in same directory as detect.ipynb notebook.
+1. DOwnload/clone the entire code and make sure aadhar_read.py and pan_read.py are in same directory as detect.ipynb notebook.

 2. OPEN DETECT.ipynb notebook and change the path to your respective input image path and run the notebook